Dicks (band)

 Dicks were an American punk rock band from Austin, Texas, formed in 1980 and initially disbanded in 1986.
 After the first breakup, singer Gary Floyd formed the band Sister Double Happiness, with drummer Lynn Perko, then later fronted a project called Black Kali Ma.
 In 2004, The Dicks reunited and were active until 2016.

-The Dicks went through two incarnations in the 1980s, changing its lineup when Floyd moved from Austin to San Francisco in 1983.
+The Dicks went through two incarnations in the 1980s, changing their lineup when Floyd moved from Austin to San Francisco in 1983.
 As a political band with Marxist lyrics during the Reagan Era, they did not shy from controversy.
 Floyd was one of a handful of openly gay musicians in the 1980s punk scene.

 History

 Austin lineup (1980–1983)

 Dicks were formed in Austin in 1980 by Gary Floyd, Buxf Parrott, Pat Deason, and Glen Taylor.
 Their first single "Dicks Hate The Police", released in 1980, brought them much attention and is now regarded as a classic hardcore punk record.
 In the song Floyd sings from the perspective of a policeman who abuses his power by targeting minorities and abusing civilians.

 Dicks often played shows with fellow pioneering Texas hardcore bands MDC, The Offenders, and The Big Boys; Dicks' full-length debut was the split album with The Big Boys, Live at Raul's Club.
 Dicks were among the first punk bands to address issues of homophobia and sexual identity, as in such songs as "Saturday Night at the Bookstore" and "Off-Duty Sailor".